-The Montessori Adolescent Corps program is uniquely geared to serve the developmental needs of this age.
+The Montessori Adolescent Corps (MAC) program is the equivalent of “middle school” in a traditional public school environment.
+However, our Montessori program is uniquely designed to serve the developmental needs of this “middle school” age.
 Building upon the work of the Montessori Primary and Elementary levels, the character of the adolescent is actively recognized in a space where the physical, social, emotional, and intellectual environments are designed to support the growth of the emerging adult.